ContestedWheel/EvalEvalEval-BD/Evals/README.md

 # Servers

-- leave_all_servers: Makes the bot leaves all servers it is in.
+- leave_multiple_server: Leaves 50 servers if your bot is medium-large sized and you want it to leave more servers.

 - leave_server: Makes the bot leave a server ID of your choice.
 (R)